panel-extensions/panel-graphic-walker/README.md

 - Great documentation including examples.
 - Supports your preferred data backend including Pandas, Polars and DuckDB.
 - Supports persisting and reusing Graphic Walker specifications.
-- Scales to even the largest datasets only limited by your server or cluster.
+- Scales to even the largest datasets only limited by your server, cluster or database.

 ## ❤️ Contributions